-- 43.1 The employer recognises the right of all employees to join a union, to access meaningful union representation, to participate collectively in workplace issues, and to collectively bargain through their union. - 43.2 The employer will recognise one delegate from HSU East and one delegate from the NSW Nurses' Association in each workplace, upon receipt of written notification from each of the respective Unions. - 43.3 A delegate will be released from work to attend union business in accordance with the following: - up to five (5) days per calendar year to attend training facilitated by the Union to increase awareness and knowledge of workplace issues and/or consultative mechanisms and/or statutory entitlements and obligations, which will contribute to a more productive, aware and harmonious workplace environment; - (b) up to three (3) days leave to attend either; the NSWNA Annual Conference/ HSU East Annual Conference; - (c) a minimum of four (4) weeks' written notice, or less by agreement, must be provided to the employer of a request to attend such union business.
-The notice must specify the time and nature of the union business; and
+- 44.1 The employer recognises the right of all employees to join a union, to access meaningful union representation, to participate collectively in workplace issues, and to collectively bargain through their union. - 44.2 The employer will recognise one delegate from the HSU New South Wales Branch and one delegate from the New South Wales Nurses and Midwives' Association in each workplace, upon receipt of written notification from each of the respective Unions. - 44.3 A delegate will be released from work to attend union business in accordance with the following: - (a) up to five (5) days per calendar year to attend training facilitated by the Union to increase awareness and knowledge of workplace issues and/or consultative mechanisms and/or statutory entitlements and obligations, which will contribute to a more productive, aware and harmonious workplace environment;

-- (d) subject to operational requirements an employer shall not unreasonably refuse such a request . - 43.4 A delegate may access leave without pay, Annual Leave or Long Service Leave, for the purposes of attending such training. - 43.5 A delegate will be provided with reasonable access to telephone, internet, email, facsimile, photocopying, notice boards and meeting facilities (where available) for the purpose of carrying out work as a delegate.
+- (b) up to three (3) days leave to attend either: the New South Wales Nurses and Midwives' Association Annual Conference; or the HSU New South Wales Branch Annual Conference; - (c) a minimum of four (4) weeks' written notice, or less by agreement, must be provided to the employer of a request to attend such union business.
+The notice must specify the time and nature of the union business; and - (d) subject to operational requirements an employer shall not unreasonably refuse such a request . - 44.4 A delegate may access leave without pay, Annual Leave or Long Service Leave, for the purposes of attending such training. - 44.5 A delegate will be provided with reasonable access to telephone, internet, email, facsimile, photocopying, notice boards and meeting facilities (where available) for the purpose of carrying out work as a delegate.